nunit/nunit/BUILDING.md

 NUnit Lite Runner accepts a number of [command line arguments](https://docs.nunit.org/articles/nunit/running-tests/NUnitLite-Options.html).

-For example, executing the following command `./nunitlite-runner nunit.framework.tests.dll --where "class == NUnit.Framework.Assertions.AssertEqualsTests"` (bash on Linux) will run all tests in the NUnit.Framework.Assertions.AssertEqualsTests TextFixture in the nunit.framework.tests.dll
+For example, the following command `./nunitlite-runner nunit.framework.tests.dll --where "class == NUnit.Framework.Assertions.AssertEqualsTests"` (bash on Linux) will run all tests in the NUnit.Framework.Assertions.AssertEqualsTests TextFixture in the nunit.framework.tests.dll

+#### 2. NUnit Lite Runner (run by the IDE after a build)

+You can run NUnit Lite in a similar way to above, but from the development IDE after a successful build.

+This is probably the easiest way (whilst issue [#3008](https://github.com/nunit/nunit/issues/3008) remains open) for developers to step through code and debug any new contributions made to the codebase.

+In your development IDE of choice, ensure there is a Run/Debug configuration which specifies `nunitlite-runner` as the startup project.

+Then specify the program arguments in exactly the same way as above.
+For example the following argument `nunit.framework.tests.dll --where "class == NUnit.Framework.Assertions.AssertEqualsTests"` will run all tests in the NUnit.Framework.Assertions.AssertEqualsTests TextFixture in the nunit.framework.tests.dll (assuming a successful build)

+You could now set a breakpoint anywhere in the AssertEqualsTests class and have the debugger pause on it when performing a debug run of the solution (ie. ALT+F5 in JetBrains Rider).

 ## Build Script